beijingsoftware/Vault.gs/README.md

 To use Vault.gs, follow these steps:

-1. Copy the code provided in `Vault.gs` to your Google Apps Script editor.
+1. Copy the code provided in `vault.js` to your Google Apps Script editor.
 2. Save the script as a project.
 3. Deploy the script as a web app.
-4. Make HTTP requests to the endpoints defined in the script to perform CRUD operations on your spreadsheet data.
+4. Make requests to the endpoints defined in the script to perform CRUD operations on your spreadsheet data.

+Or, you can use the Vault.gs Web UI at

 ## Examples